When it comes to the question of self-employment, the government cares less about what you did, and more about how you got paid.

 They Call Me Freelance...

 People use this word a lot these days, even if they don’t all mean the same thing.
-Freelance, permalance, independent contractor, roustabout (okay, maybe it’s been a minute on that one…) — they’re often variations on the same theme.
-But, again, for tax purposes, it really only matters if they send you a W-2 or not.
+Freelance, permalance, independent contractor, roustabout (okay, it’s been a minute on that one…) — they’re variations on the same theme.
+For tax purposes, it really only matters if they send you a W-2 or not.

 The silver lining is that when you’re self-employed you can deduct your expenses, which ultimately benefits your bottom line.
+(Peep our expense trackers here.)
 W-2 employees can rarely deduct expenses from their income.

 To make sure you’ve got it right, be in touch with one of our Tax Advisors and we’ll help you sort through the details: firstname.lastname@example.org.